 - Lysa Allman, San Francisco Bay View

 Vernon is a singer, composer, musician, recording artist and actor, who worked closely with the late Whitney Houston (he starred in her very first music video -- "You Give Good Love").
 He has also worked and sung with Stevie Wonder, Taj Mahal, Joan Baez, Dr. Ysaye Barnwell from Sweet Honey in the Rock, and jazz vocal legends, Nancy Wilson and Bobby McFerrin as well as many other gifted performers.
 With his musical groups, ("The Vernon Bush Group", New Soul Century Singers and "VSOUL"), he's opened for artists Gladys Knight, Stanley Jordan, Mickey Hart, and Michael Franti & Spearhead and has toured all over the world with his unique inspirational sound.
-He is a member of the highly imaginative a cappella group Sovoso and he is also a featured vocalist with the Glide Ensemble Choir at the world-renowned Glide Memorial Church in San Francisco (as seen in movie, "The Pursuit of Happyness").
+He is a member of the highly imaginative a cappella group Sovoso and he is also the head choir director as well as featured vocalist with the Glide Ensemble Choir at the world-renowned Glide Memorial Church in San Francisco (as seen in movie, "The Pursuit of Happyness").
 As the son of a once prominent Baptist minister in New York City, he grew up in a church community and has been singing from the time he could walk.
 He directed his first choir at the age of fifteen and continues to work with several choirs in the Bay Area as well as his own Voice Church Inspire Choir as a musical director.

 A passionate and consummate voice teacher and coach as well, Vernon has taught professional performers and aspiring singers from New York to Europe to South Africa as well as San Francisco and conducts his intimate and popular Voice Church Home Concert Celebrations, Gospel Sing-a-Longs and workshops.